DPG-Code/Dpg-Games/README.md

 # Dpg-Games 👾

 ### 🎮 About The Project
-Video game search app, with filters, information and direct links for each one
+Video game search app, with filters, information and direct links for each one.

 ### 🎮 Built With
 - JavaScript